Sports in Seattle: Championships

 In 2014 – the second regular season of the U.S. National Women's Soccer League – Seattle Reign FC attained the highest season point total of all nine league teams to receive their first NWSL Shield award.
 The Reign became the league's first team to repeat this achievement when they defeated the Boston Breakers at Memorial Stadium on August 26, 2015.
 On October 1, 2022, OL Reign clinched their third NWSL Shield by defeating the Orlando Pride 3–0.

-The Seahawks have won nine NFL division titles, including two in the AFC West and seven in the NFC West.
+The Seahawks have won twelve NFL division titles, including two in the AFC West and ten in the NFC West.
 They won the NFC championship in 2006, earning them their first trip to Super Bowl XL, where they lost to the Pittsburgh Steelers 21–10.
 In 2014, the Seahawks defeated the San Francisco 49ers at CenturyLink Field, to clinch their second NFC title and a berth in Super Bowl XLVIII, where they routed the Denver Broncos 43–8 to win their first Lombardi trophy.
 The following season, the Seahawks overcame a deficit in the NFC championship game with the Green Bay Packers in the final minutes of the fourth quarter to claim their first back-to-back George Halas trophies.
 In Super Bowl XLIX at the University of Phoenix Stadium (now State Farm Stadium), the Seahawks missed the opportunity to claim their second Super Bowl win in the final seconds of the fourth quarter, falling to the New England Patriots by a score of 28–24.
+In Super Bowl LX, the Seahawks got revenge in a rematch with the Patriots and defeated them 29–13.